2001: Science

+Technology and transportation

+The computer industry saw major decline during the recession in 2001.
+Apple Computer Inc. released the Mac OS X operating system for Mac computers on March 24, and it discontinued the Power Mac G4 Cube.
+3G wireless technology first became available on October 1 when it was adopted by Japanese telecommunications company NTT Docomo with its Freedom of Mobile Multimedia Access service.
+Microsoft released the Windows XP operating system to retail on October 25.
+The most powerful supercomputer as of 2001 was designed by IBM for the Lawrence Livermore National Laboratory in the United States.
+Several malware scares took place in 2001, including the Code Red, Nimda, and Sircam worms.

 There were only 57 successful orbital spaceflights in 2001, the fewest since 1963.
 Eight of these launches were crewed missions.
 Two failed spaceflights also took place.
-The NEAR Shoemaker made the first successful landing of a spacecraft on an asteroid on February 12.
-The Mir space station was deorbited and destroyed on March 23.
+The NEAR Shoemaker made the first successful landing of a spacecraft on an asteroid on February 12, and the Destiny module was connected to the International Space Station the same month.
+The Russian Mir space station was deorbited and destroyed on March 23, landing in the Pacific Ocean.
 The 2001 Mars Odyssey orbiter was launched on April 7 and arrived at Mars on October 24.
 American entrepreneur Dennis Tito became the first space tourist on April 28 aboard the Russian Soyuz TM-32.
 28978 Ixion was discovered on May 22.
 The Genesis probe was launched on August 8 to collect solar wind samples.
 Deep Space 1 carried out a flyby of Comet Borrelly on September 22, and Galileo carried out a flyby of Io on October 15.
 An atmosphere was discovered on an exoplanet for the first time on November 27.

-Apple Inc. released the Mac OS X operating system for Mac computers on March 24.
-3G wireless technology first became available on October 1 when it was adopted by Japanese telecommunications company NTT Docomo.
-Microsoft released the Windows XP operating system to retail on October 25.
+Air travel in the United States and worldwide was heavily affected by the September 11 attacks.
+Commercial flights in the United States were grounded for three days, and air travel then became subject to significantly increased security measures.
+Incheon International Airport opened in Incheon on March 22, and the TGV Mediterranee railway opened in France.
+The K-141 Kursk nuclear submarine was lifted from the Barents Sea after the Kursk submarine disaster of the previous year.
 The Segway, a self-balancing personal transporter invented by Dean Kamen, was unveiled on December 3 after months of public speculation and media hype, on the ABC News morning program Good Morning America.
+The reveal that it was a self-balancing transporter was seen as a disappointment.